Constraints on Higgs boson production with large transverse momentum using $H\rightarrow b\bar{b}$ decays in the ATLAS detector: Acknowledgments

-$^{a}$ Also at Borough of Manhattan Community College, City University of New York, New York NY; United States of America.\\ $^{b}$ Also at Bruno Kessler Foundation, Trento; Italy.\\ $^{c}$ Also at Center for High Energy Physics, Peking University; China.\\ $^{d}$ Also at Centro Studi e Ricerche Enrico Fermi; Italy.\\ $^{e}$ Also at CERN, Geneva; Switzerland.\\ $^{f}$ Also at D\'epartement de Physique Nucl\'eaire et Corpusculaire, Universit\'e de Gen\`eve, Gen\`eve; Switzerland.\\ $^{g}$ Also at Departament de Fisica de la Universitat Autonoma de Barcelona, Barcelona; Spain.\\ $^{h}$ Also at Department of Financial and Management Engineering, University of the Aegean, Chios; Greece.\\ $^{i}$ Also at Department of Physics and Astronomy, Michigan State University, East Lansing MI; United States of America.\\ $^{j}$ Also at Department of Physics and Astronomy, University of Louisville, Louisville, KY; United States of America.\\ $^{k}$ Also at Department of Physics, Ben Gurion University of the Negev, Beer Sheva; Israel.\\ $^{l}$ Also at Department of Physics, California State University, East Bay; United States of America.\\ $^{m}$ Also at Department of Physics, California State University, Fresno; United States of America.\\ $^{n}$ Also at Department of Physics, California State University, Sacramento; United States of America.\\ $^{o}$ Also at Department of Physics, King's College London, London; United Kingdom.\\ $^{p}$ Also at Department of Physics, St. Petersburg State Polytechnical University, St. Petersburg; Russia.\\ $^{q}$ Also at Department of Physics, University of Fribourg, Fribourg; Switzerland.\\ $^{r}$ Also at Faculty of Physics, M.V.
-Lomonosov Moscow State University, Moscow; Russia.\\ $^{s}$ Also at Graduate School of Science, Osaka University, Osaka; Japan.\\ $^{t}$ Also at Hellenic Open University, Patras; Greece.\\ $^{u}$ Also at Institucio Catalana de Recerca i Estudis Avancats, ICREA, Barcelona; Spain.\\ $^{v}$ Also at Institut f\"{u}r Experimentalphysik, Universit\"{a}t Hamburg, Hamburg; Germany.\\ $^{w}$ Also at Institute for Particle and Nuclear Physics, Wigner Research Centre for Physics, Budapest; Hungary.\\ $^{x}$ Also at Institute of Particle Physics (IPP); Canada.\\ $^{y}$ Also at Institute of Physics, Azerbaijan Academy of Sciences, Baku; Azerbaijan.\\ $^{z}$ Also at Institute of Theoretical Physics, Ilia State University, Tbilisi; Georgia.\\ $^{aa}$ Also at Instituto de Fisica Teorica, IFT-UAM/CSIC, Madrid; Spain.\\ $^{ab}$ Also at Istanbul University, Dept. of Physics, Istanbul; Turkey.\\ $^{ac}$ Also at Istinye University, Istanbul; Turkey.\\ $^{ad}$ Also at Joint Institute for Nuclear Research, Dubna; Russia.\\ $^{ae}$ Also at Moscow Institute of Physics and Technology State University, Dolgoprudny; Russia.\\ $^{af}$ Also at National Research Nuclear University MEPhI, Moscow; Russia.\\ $^{ag}$ Also at Physikalisches Institut, Albert-Ludwigs-Universit\"{a}t Freiburg, Freiburg; Germany.\\ $^{ah}$ Also at The City College of New York, New York NY; United States of America.\\ $^{ai}$ Also at TRIUMF, Vancouver BC; Canada.\\ $^{aj}$ Also at Universita di Napoli Parthenope, Napoli; Italy.\\ $^{ak}$ Also at University of Chinese Academy of Sciences (UCAS), Beijing; China.\\ $^{al}$ Also at Yeditepe University, Physics Department, Istanbul; Turkey.\\ $^{*}$ Deceased
+$^{a}$ Also Affiliated with an institute covered by a cooperation agreement with CERN.\\ $^{b}$ Also at Borough of Manhattan Community College, City University of New York, New York NY; United States of America.\\ $^{c}$ Also at Bruno Kessler Foundation, Trento; Italy.\\ $^{d}$ Also at Center for High Energy Physics, Peking University; China.\\ $^{e}$ Also at Centro Studi e Ricerche Enrico Fermi; Italy.\\ $^{f}$ Also at CERN, Geneva; Switzerland.\\ $^{g}$ Also at D\'epartement de Physique Nucl\'eaire et Corpusculaire, Universit\'e de Gen\`eve, Gen\`eve; Switzerland.\\ $^{h}$ Also at Departament de Fisica de la Universitat Autonoma de Barcelona, Barcelona; Spain.\\ $^{i}$ Also at Department of Financial and Management Engineering, University of the Aegean, Chios; Greece.\\ $^{j}$ Also at Department of Physics and Astronomy, Michigan State University, East Lansing MI; United States of America.\\ $^{k}$ Also at Department of Physics and Astronomy, University of Louisville, Louisville, KY; United States of America.\\ $^{l}$ Also at Department of Physics, Ben Gurion University of the Negev, Beer Sheva; Israel.\\ $^{m}$ Also at Department of Physics, California State University, East Bay; United States of America.\\ $^{n}$ Also at Department of Physics, California State University, Fresno; United States of America.\\ $^{o}$ Also at Department of Physics, California State University, Sacramento; United States of America.\\ $^{p}$ Also at Department of Physics, King's College London, London; United Kingdom.\\ $^{q}$ Also at Department of Physics, Stanford University, Stanford CA; United States of America.\\ $^{r}$ Also at Department of Physics, University of Fribourg, Fribourg; Switzerland.\\ $^{s}$ Also at Hellenic Open University, Patras; Greece.\\ $^{t}$ Also at Institucio Catalana de Recerca i Estudis Avancats, ICREA, Barcelona; Spain.\\ $^{u}$ Also at Institut f\"{u}r Experimentalphysik, Universit\"{a}t Hamburg, Hamburg; Germany.\\ $^{v}$ Also at Institute for Nuclear Research and Nuclear Energy (INRNE) of the Bulgarian Academy of Sciences, Sofia; Bulgaria.\\ $^{w}$ Also at Institute for Particle and Nuclear Physics, Wigner Research Centre for Physics, Budapest; Hungary.\\ $^{x}$ Also at Institute of Particle Physics (IPP); Canada.\\ $^{y}$ Also at Institute of Physics, Azerbaijan Academy of Sciences, Baku; Azerbaijan.\\ $^{z}$ Also at Institute of Theoretical Physics, Ilia State University, Tbilisi; Georgia.\\ $^{aa}$ Also at Instituto de Fisica Teorica, IFT-UAM/CSIC, Madrid; Spain.\\ $^{ab}$ Also at Istanbul University, Dept. of Physics, Istanbul; Türkiye.\\ $^{ac}$ Also at Istinye University, Istanbul; Türkiye.\\ $^{ad}$ Also at L2IT, Universit\'e de Toulouse, CNRS/IN2P3, UPS, Toulouse; France.\\ $^{ae}$ Also at National Institute of Physics, University of the Philippines Diliman (Philippines); Philippines.\\ $^{af}$ Also at Physics Department, An-Najah National University, Nablus; Palestine.\\ $^{ag}$ Also at Physikalisches Institut, Albert-Ludwigs-Universit\"{a}t Freiburg, Freiburg; Germany.\\ $^{ah}$ Also at The City College of New York, New York NY; United States of America.\\ $^{ai}$ Also at The Collaborative Innovation Center of Quantum Matter (CICQM), Beijing; China.\\ $^{aj}$ Also at TRIUMF, Vancouver BC; Canada.\\ $^{ak}$ Also at Universit\`a di Napoli Parthenope, Napoli; Italy.\\ $^{al}$ Also at University of Chinese Academy of Sciences (UCAS), Beijing; China.\\ $^{am}$ Also at Yeditepe University, Physics Department, Istanbul; Türkiye.\\ $^{*}$ Deceased

 \end{flushleft}